-Nintendo reveals 300k accounts hacked
+Nintendo reveals 300K accounts hacked

-The video game company first discovered the breach in April, revealing hackers had been using Nintendo network IDs without permission.
+The video game and electronics company first discovered the breach in April, revealing hackers had been using Nintendo network IDs without permission.

-Originally nintendo said only 160-thousand accounts were involved, but it has revised the number after continuing its investigation.
+Originally, Nintendo said only 160,000 accounts were involved, but its continued investigation resulted in that number being revised.

-Nintendo says only a small number of the hacked accounts were used to make fraudulent purchases and refunds to those customers are nearly complete.
+Nintendo said only a small number of the hacked accounts were used to make fraudulent purchases.
+It said refunds to those customers are nearly complete.

 The company is e-mailing affected users, urging them to change their passwords.